mengxin-w/codepath-ios101-prework/README.md

 ## Notes

 A challenge I encountered while making the app was calling the function that changes the background color when the button is clicked.
 I was confused on where to add the two lines and mistakenly placed the lines within the changeColor function.
-But, after testing the app out and realizing that the button did not change the background when it was clicked on, I had realized that my placement was wrong and fixed my mistake.
+But, after testing the app out and realizing that the button did not change the background when it was clicked on, I realized that my placement was wrong and fixed my mistake.

 ## License